-Information is accurate as of July 19, 2022.
+Information is accurate as of March 30, 2023.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

 - The Guardian.
 2022.
 "Crypto has crashed – can it bounce back?"

 - CoinMarketCap.
 "Global Cryptocurrency Charts."

 - International Monetary Fund.
 2022.
 "Crypto Prices Move More in Sync With Stocks, Posing New Risks."